jogong2718/COVID-19-Radiography-Models/README.md

 import Image_Segmentation.modules
 ```

-When running Processes functions, make sure to include the need paths in the parameters
+When running Processes functions, make sure to include the needed paths in the parameters